github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

 {% endnote %}

-## About the new code view
+## About the new code view (beta)
-The new code view improves navigation with a file tree view, simplifies file editing, introduces a symbols pane for symbol search and navigation, and updates the blame view to maintain file context.
-This feature is currently available in a limited public beta alongside the new GitHub Code Search.
-To provide feedback on the new code view or the new GitHub Code Search, see the "[Code Search and navigation feedback discussion](https://github.com/github/feedback/discussions/categories/code-search-and-navigation-feedback)".
+The new code view beta improves navigation with a file tree view, simplifies file editing, introduces a symbols pane for symbol search and navigation, and updates the blame view to maintain file context.
+The new code view is integrated with a new code search engine and search interface in a limited public beta on {% data variables.product.prodname_dotcom_the_website %}. {% data reusables.search.code-search-link %}

+To get access to the new code view (beta), along with the new code search, you can sign up for the [waitlist](https://github.com/features/code-search-code-view/signup).

+To provide feedback on the new code view beta, see the [discussion forum](https://github.com/orgs/community/discussions/categories/repositories).

+## Enabling and disabling the new code search and code view (beta)

+{% data reusables.search.enabling-and-disabling-code-search-and-view-beta %}

 ## Using the file tree view
 The new file tree view is a panel that displays a repository's directories and files within an easily-navigable tree.
 You can move between directories and files quickly and understand the context for each item you view.